This blog post was first published in 2019.

 Taking charge requires trusting your instinct and your ability to carry out this project according to the best of your ability, boosting your self-confidence.

-Stepping out of my comfort zone has been essential at the beginning of every project, when I am still trying to figure out what the task and the scope are, and who I can ask for help.
+Stepping out of my comfort zone has been essential at the beginning of every project.
+This is important when I am still trying to figure out what the task and the scope are, and who I can ask for help.
 It has also been important when figuring out the best way to carry out the next two month’s project.

 From my experience, being fast and effective in taking initiative will help you make sense of a complex situation.
 This is crucial especially at the beginning of any new projects when you are thrown out into the famous deep end of the pool.
 However, by continuing to have an unprompted approach in whatever it is that you’re doing, you’ll be able to push existing boundaries further and deliver even better results.